-The Polycrisis of Healthcare in Rural, Remote & Indigenous Communities.
+The Polycrisis of Crisis Care in Rural, Remote & Indigenous Communities.

 Meet Marilyn Lawrie, President, EMBA, Supercommunity ecosystem designer

-My journey began with early-stage internet and telehealth providers across remote regions of British Columbia, Alberta, and Saskatchewan—where I earned the nickname "Biz Shrink" from physicians whose operational challenges I helped solve.
-These experiences gave me a deep understanding of the impact of healthcare disparities in smaller municipalities and Indigenous communities.
-Overcoming the hurdles of limited internet access, cultural barriers, and the need for human-centred training was both demanding and deeply rewarding.
+My journey began with early-stage internet and telehealth providers across remote regions of British Columbia, Alberta, and Saskatchewan.
+These experiences gave me a deep understanding of the impact of disparities in smaller municipalities and Indigenous communities.
+Overcoming the hurdles of imbalanced funding budgets and response resources, limited internet access and cultural barriers drove the need for inclusive, human-centred planning, which was both demanding and deeply rewarding.

 DR. SHERRY ARVIDSON, RN, MN, PhD